-The Department will develop and publish statewide criteria for evaluating all Medicaid members as eligible candidates in the SPLIP.
+The Department shall develop and publish statewide criteria for evaluating all Medicaid members as eligible candidates in the SPLIP.

-- 11.10.1.1 On a quarterly basis, the Department will select members for enrollment into the SPLIP Program based on the published criteria and will generate utilization profiles for each selected member. - 11.10.1.2 The CONTRACTOR may lock additional members into the SPLIP based on their own independent medical review or clinical criteria. - 11.10.1.3 The CONTRACTOR shall conduct a second review to identify any member that would not benefit from the SPLIP due to complex drug therapy or other Case Management needs. - 11.10.2 Letters / Notifications
+- 11.10.1.1 On a quarterly basis, the Department shall select members for enrollment into the SPLIP based on the published criteria and shall generate utilization profiles for each selected member. - 11.10.1.2 The CONTRACTOR may lock additional members into the SPLIP based on their own independent medical review or clinical criteria. - 11.10.1.3 The CONTRACTOR shall conduct a second review to identify any member that would not benefit from the SPLIP due to complex drug therapy or other case management needs.

+11.10.2 Letters / Notifications

-The Department will create SPLIP template letters and instructions for the member and designated Pharmacy, located in the Managed Care Report Companion Guide.
+The Department shall create SPLIP template letters and instructions for the member and designated pharmacy, located in the Managed Care Report Companion Guide.
 Prior to distribution, the Department must approve any and all modifications to the templates by the CONTRACTOR.

-11.10.2.1 Is responsible for notifying the member of their lock in status and their designated pharmacy.
-The Member Initial Notification Letter and instructions must be sent Certified Mail no later than thirty (30) Calendar Days prior to the effective lock-in date.
-The letter must include the following:
+- 11.10.2.1 Be responsible for notifying the member of their lock in status and their designated pharmacy.
+The Member Initial Notification Letter and instructions shall be sent via Certified Mail no later than thirty (30) Calendar Days prior to the effective lock-in date.
+The letter shall include the following: - 11.10.2.1.1 The Member's restricted period in the SPLIP as "Effective Date" to "Termination Date". - 11.10.2.1.2 The Department's preselected designated pharmacy based on the Member's claim usage. - 11.10.2.1.3 Instructions, and a deadline, for the Member to choose a pharmacy if their choice is different than the preselected pharmacy by the Department.
+All Members enrolled in the SPLIP must be allowed Provider choice. - 11.10.2.1.4 Details on the Member's appeal rights. - 11.10.2.2 Restrict the Members to a designated pharmacy no later than ninety (90)

-- 11.10.2.1.1 The Medicaid Managed Care Member's restricted period in the Program as "Effective Date" to "Termination Date". - 11.10.2.1.2 The Department's pre-selected designated pharmacy is based on the Medicaid Managed Care Member's Claim usage. - 11.10.2.1.3 Instructions, and a deadline, for the Medicaid Managed Care Member to choose a pharmacy if their choice is different than the pre-selected pharmacy by the Department.
-All Members enrolled in the SPLIP must be allowed Provider choice. - 11.10.2.1.4 Details on the Member's Appeal rights. - 11.10.2.2 Must be able to restrict the Medicaid Managed Care Members to a designated pharmacy no later than ninety (90) Calendar Days after the initial Quarterly referral from the Department as long as a Medicaid Managed Care Member does not file an Appeal.
-The established timeline in the Managed Care Process and Procedure Manual is recommended. - 11.10.2.3 Shall have a process at the point-of-sale to "lock-in", or restrict, the Medicaid Managed Care Member to a designated pharmacy, therefore denying Claims from all pharmacy Providers other than the designated pharmacy.
+Calendar Days after the initial quarterly referral from the Department as long as a Member does not file an appeal.
+The established timeline in the Managed Care Process and Procedure Manual is recommended. - Have a process at the point-of-sale to "lock-in", or restrict, the Member to a designated pharmacy, therefore denying claims from all pharmacy Providers other than the designated pharmacy.